Revelmonger/File-Extension-Converter/README.md

 # File-Extension-Converter
-A desktop app to convert all files in a chosen directory from one file extension to another.
+A tool to convert all files in a directory from one file extension to another.

 ![](documentation/screenshot.png)
 ## Installation and Running